crushjz/brawly-discord-bot/README.md

 ### Database with prisma

-Create a `.env` file containing the database connection next to the `schema.prisma` file
+Create a `.env` in `./libs/database/src/prisma/.env` file containing the database connection next to the `schema.prisma` file in this location:

 ```
 DATABASE_URL=postgresql://postgres:brawly@localhost:5432/brawly?schema=public